MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 Testing may take a couple of minutes.
 When it's finished, you get a Success or Failure notification.
 After receiving a success notice, click **Done**.

+If you have any problems connecting the app, see [Troubleshooting App Connectors](troubleshooting-api-connectors-using-error-messages.md).

 ## Aggregated export sink

 Disabling aggregated export sink is currently only possible via Google Cloud Shell.